Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Seat Depth Fit 4.4 23" depth worked for upright and casual lounging

-Durability 4.7 Frame feel + resilient cushion behavior inspired confidence
+Durability 4.7 Frame feel and cushion response inspired confidence

-Layout Practicality 4.2 Length options help, but it’s a premium commitment
+Layout Practicality 4.2 Length options helped, but cost is a commitment

-Ease of Movement / Repositioning 4.1 More “stay where you sit” than ultra-slouchy sofas
+Ease of Movement 4.1 More stay-put than slouchy

 Cleaning 4.3 Zippered access supported routine upkeep

-Value 3.8 Excellent feel, but cost is the trade-off
+Value 3.8 Excellent feel, with cost as the trade-off

 Overall 4.3 Best pick for posture-first comfort